2020 CRC Symposium Travel Guide

 Tour the historic French Quarter and Marigny neighborhoods up close and learn about the area’s history, culture, and architecture.

 Getting from place-to-place in New Orleans

-So you’re coming to the 2019 CRC Symposium and you know what activities you’re going to do.
+So, you’re coming to the 2020 CRC Symposium and you know what activities you’re going to do.
 Now you need to figure out your transportation.
-First, you need to get from McCarran International Airport to the MGM Grand, the location of the symposium.
+First, you’ll likely need to get from Louis Armstrong New Orleans International Airport to the Sheraton New Orleans Hotel, the location of the symposium.
 Then, depending on your choice of activities, you’ll need to get around town.

 Below we’ve put together a few transportation options.
 While we don’t provide attendees with transportation to and from the conference, we did want to provide a resource to help you find the options in one place.

 The estimated fare from Louis Armstrong New Orleans International Airport to the Sheraton New Orleans is approximately $36 (one way).
 There is a dedicated taxi loading zone outside of the Level 1 baggage claim.

 While the hotel does not provide a free shuttle to guests, the concierge can arrange alternate transportation services upon request.